|

 Is it an individual who is selling or a company or an inheritance?
 Are you buying alone or with your girlfriend?
 Are you married?

-Do you know enough about the 'Community of Acuests' and its implications?
+Do you know enough about the 'Community of Acquests' and its implications?

 Once you are happy with all the answers to the above questions and you have explicitly agreed to them with the seller,